DanielBMarkham/Info-Ops/manuscript/chapter21.md

 "SCENARIO" is a list of all the paths through the story that you've captured.
 "CODE" is computer code you want attached to the behavior to come out later. **EasyAM isn't a tool for translating models into code.** But if what you've captured is useful later on, there's no reason it can't create a report to help you code whenever you get around to it.

+By the way, there is a specification to your program, an artifact that describes exactly what it must do.
+It's the set of executing acceptance tests you've created as you've went along.

 ## EasyAM Compilation Report

 ![What have you been doing, EasyAM?](images/chapter21-reportamout.png)